 Not all those who wander are lost....

 I like to walk on the left, champion the bicycle as the ultimate mode of transport, am blind without glasses and openly admit the only chocolates I like are Maltesers.
 I’m also an accredited and award-winning professional photographer and a passionate artist.
 I’m not your typical social-media photographer and I’m not a celebrity, although I do have a few scial media pages for special occasions.
 I’ve worked and lived around the world, spending most of my adult life on the run from conformity and routine – it’s a lifestyle that lends itself well to exploring this vast Earth we call home.
-I spent my 20s in London, paying back The Man for an education in the Arts that didn’t quite deliver, and my thirties shooting through academic, government and press-outfits in the UK, China and Austria.
-I’m now finding a new challenge in Ethiopia, volunteering as a humanitarian photographer, helping NGOs and institutions visualise projects all over the country.
-I’ve recently returned from a UKAID / DFID sponsored programme in Ethiopia’s Borana zone, a water-stressed region bordering Kenya.
+I spent my 20s in London paying for an education in the Arts that didn’t quite deliver, my thirties shooting through academic, government and press-outfits in the UK, China and Austria, and I’m now finding a new challenge in Ethiopia volunteering as a humanitarian photographer, helping NGOs and institutions visualise projects all over the country.

 I use a Zoom H6 coupled to a chest harness with a couple of off-the-shelf Rode mics if I need to capture audio footage for NGO work as I shoot.
 I use a Nest CX triopd with a Manfrotto fluid-drag head for shooting video or when I need to sit still or a few hours.
 I’ve not got a drone yet as have not needed one, but it’s on the cards, and I keep all my gear stashed in an old Osprey rucksack to avoid unwanted attention, although this will soon be replaced with Shimoda’s new X50 camera bag and roller.